 If I haven’t made myself clear by now then I’m steering the titanic and would advise you make your way to the lifeboats in orderly fashion.
 Ultimately any involvement is up to you; should you be feeling playful then hedge your bets in the comment box at the close of each round or simply play it out in your head if you prefer.
 Ultimately, it’s just a little fun which, if nothing else, promises for one helluva bloodthirsty parable.
 So if it all seems too much like hard work, fret not, and hang out for some particularly spiteful bloodletting.

 No killer in their right mind would wish to obliterate such a timid wallflower.
 Alban-haired Bethany is holding onto her hymen for safe-keeping and is the only girl present who has never been to second base.
 She is naturally pretty but plays it down by deciding against wearing make-up.
 She is also more likely not to leave the larger group as she lacks confidence in herself and has never before been required to show die-hard spirit or pluck.

 Jack (Odds 4-1)

 Bethany’s older brother is protective of his sibling and unlikely to leave her for a second once the shit hits the fan.
-He is smart, resourceful, and well-liked amongst his peers.
+He is smart, resourceful, and well-liked among his peers.
 A year ago he was involved in a near-fatal road accident and had his right leg amputated in resulting surgery.
 Thus, he walks with a prosthetic limb and is still getting to grips with his artificial appendage.
 However, he has a long-term girlfriend who isn’t present so is less likely to act upon his hormones.
 This makes him a safe bet.